Mohammed Kumalia: Background

 Mohammed Kumalia was born in Maiduguri, Borno State.
 His father was a renowned and well respected teacher at the time.
-He attended Government Secondary School, Maiduguri, He then studied law (LL.B) at the University of Maiduguri and qualified as a lawyer and he is now a senior partner of Prime law firm, he also has specialized training as a Legislative Draftsman from the Royal Institute of Public Administration London.
-Before his election into the House of Representatives, Kumalia worked as a Legislative Draftsman with the National Assembly for several years during which period he among other things served as the Secretary, Nigerian Constitution Review Committee (Adhoc).
+He attended Government Secondary School, Maiduguri, He then studied law (LL.B.) at the University of Maiduguri, qualified as a lawyer, and is a senior partner of Prime law firm.
+He also has specialized training as a legislative draftsman from the Royal Institute of Public Administration London.
+Before his election into the House of Representatives, Kumalia worked as a Legislative Draftsman with the National Assembly for several years during which period he served as the Secretary, Nigerian Constitution Review Committee (Adhoc).

 Northern Reawakening Forum

-The Northern Reawakening Forum (NRF) is a socio-political and development-focused advocacy organization based in Northern Nigeria.
+The Northern Reawakening Forum is a socio-political and development-focused advocacy organization based in Northern Nigeria.
 The forum comprises professionals, political leaders, business figures, academics, and civil society representatives who aim to promote peace, unity, and sustainable development across the northern region of the country.
-The NRF was established to address the growing socio-economic and security challenges in Northern Nigeria, including poverty, unemployment, insecurity, and educational decline.
+It was established to address the growing socio-economic and security challenges in Northern Nigeria, including poverty, unemployment, insecurity, and educational decline.
 The organization is chaired by Mohammed Umara Kumalia, a lawyer and former Minority Leader of the Nigerian House of Representatives.
 Under his leadership, the forum has sought to mobilize Northern professionals and civic actors to participate actively in the region’s political and economic renewal.